-The Supervisory Board members, including their biographies, can be found in the Leadership section.
-In compliance with the Dutch Civil Code, the Supervisory Board has a balanced composition, consisting of at least 30% female and at least 30% male members, reflecting the nature and variety of the company’s businesses, their international spread and expertise in fields such as finance, economics, information technology (IT), societal, environmental and legal aspects of business, government and public administration.
+In compliance with the Dutch Civil Code, the Supervisory Board has a balanced composition reflecting the nature and variety of the company’s businesses, their international spread and expertise in fields such as finance, economics, information technology (IT), societal, environmental and legal aspects of business, government and public administration.

-The current members represent four nationalities and have diverse experience, appropriate to the markets in which AkzoNobel operates, as well as knowledge of different markets and non-operational areas.
 The Supervisory Board maintains a skills matrix, which provides an overview of the skills and experience of the individual members.
-The Supervisory Board skills matrix can be found in the Report of the Supervisory Board.
+The skills matrix can be found in the Report of the Supervisory Board.

-In addition, in accordance with the Code, a Diversity Policy has been adopted for the composition of the Supervisory Board.
+In addition, in accordance with the Code, a Diversity Policy has been adopted for the composition of the Supervisory Board in its Rules of Procedures.
 The objective of this policy is to ensure a balanced composition, taking account of nationality, age, gender, education and work background.
-During 2019, the Diversity Policy was implemented through the Supervisory Board’s consistent and structured approach to succession planning.
-There are no divergences to report.
-The policy is included in the Supervisory Board’s Rules of Procedure, which can be found on our website.
+For 2020, there are no divergences to report.

-When nominating and selecting new candidates for the Supervisory Board, the Supervisory Board profile and skills matrix, the requirements of the Act on Management and Supervision, and the principles and provisions of the Code, are taken into account.
+When nominating and selecting new candidates for the Supervisory Board, account is taken of the Supervisory Board profile and skills matrix, the requirements of the Act on Management and Supervision, and the principles and provisions of the Code.

 Members of the Supervisory Board are nominated, appointed and dismissed in accordance with procedures identical to those previously outlined for the members of the Board of Management.

-In accordance with the Code, the Rules of Procedure of the Supervisory Board have been updated such that Supervisory Board members are eligible for re-election once for a period not exceeding four years.
-Thereafter, members may be re-elected a second time for a period of two years.
+In accordance with the Code, Supervisory Board members are eligible for re-election once for a period not exceeding four years.
+Members may be re-elected a second time for a period of two years.
 This period may be extended by two years at the most.
-In the event of a re-appointment after an eight-year period, reasons shall be given in the Report of the Supervisory Board.
-Terms of appointment are based on a re-appointment scheme, available on our website.
-In 2019, one appointment and one re-appointment to the Supervisory Board were proposed to, and approved by, the Annual General Meeting of shareholders held on April 25, 2019.
+In the event of a reappointment after an eight-year period, reasons must be given in the Report of the Supervisory Board.
+Terms of appointment are based on a reappointment scheme, available on our website.
+In 2020, one reappointment to the Supervisory Board was proposed to, and approved by, the AGM held on April 23, 2020.